-A new guider is expected to be installed in March/April 2018 and should be available for the 2018-1 semester, which allow the selection of fainter guide stars and will help with rotational drift, but its performance is as yet not known.
-Pls are therefore encouraged to plan their observations with our current guider in mind.
+A new guider was installed in March/April 2018 and is being commissioned.
+It will be available during the 2018-2 semester, which will allow the selection of fainter guide stars and will help with rotational drift, but its performance is as yet not known.
+Pls are therefore encouraged to plan their observations with the recommendations above in mind.
 See section 7.8 for more details